 What You Need:

-To play Christmas Charades, you’re going to need charades cards, which can be printed for free from the Making Time for Memories Library of Free Printables.* These Christmas Charades cards consist of 36 different holiday related activities, characters, places, objects, and more.
+To play Christmas Charades, you’re going to need charades cards, which can be printed here.
+These Christmas Charades cards consist of 36 different holiday related activities, characters, places, objects, and more.

 Each card depicts a phrase and a picture to go along with it, making it easier for younger family members to play.
 I suggest printing the cards out on cardstock and laminating them so they last for years of holiday family fun.